 When an application for a Permit is made to the City of Rochester, a zoning review is initiated, and an application for a Certificate of Zoning Compliance (CZC) is opened.
 Applicants are encouraged to schedule pre-application meetings for their projects as needed.

 Zoning regulations determine the types of uses and development allowed in each zoning district, as well as many detailed aspects of a development, such as accessory uses, parking, setbacks, screening, landscaping, and to some extent, design.
 Regulations are found in Chapter 120 of the City Code.

 Approximately fifteen (15) different types of zoning districts exist in the City of Rochester, each with their own unique set of regulations for uses and development.
 There are also certain regulations applied "city-wide" or to "specified uses."
-Click here for the Zoning District Map.
+Click here to learn "What's my Zoning".

 Zoning regulations also identify certain special approval processes that may be required to approve changes to a property.
 Variances, Special Permits, Certificates of Appropriateness, Site Plan Approvals, and Subdivisions are the most commonly needed types of special approvals.
 Special approvals sometimes waive requirements written in the Zoning Code.

 Special approvals are granted by a public board, a commission, City Council or by the Director of Planning and Zoning.
 Variances are granted by the Zoning Board of Appeals; Special Permits and Subdivision approvals are granted by the City Planning Commission ; Certificates of Appropriateness are approved by the Rochester Preservation Board; and Zoning text or map amendments are reviewed by the City Planning Commission and approved by City Council.
 Application forms and meeting schedules are available online for most of these processes.